 As a federal employee, if you think you are provided with unfair assignments and distribution of work, are rejected a lawful raise or bonus, were subject to harassment, are forced to work under hostile environment, or are subject to unfavorable transfers, you should file a complaint with the Equal Employment Opportunity Commission (EEOC) and take legal action against discriminators.

 The first step includes contacting your nearest EEO Counselor and seeking a mediation program.
 If the mediation fails, a formal request should be filed within 15 days of receiving notice on how to file.
 The agency usually takes 180 days to investigate the matter and provide a report considering if the discrimination occurred.
 It is possible to appeal the decision and request a formal hearing against the case.
 The Illinois Department of Human Rights can also be contacted to officially file a discrimination charge.

 Additionally, you can seek support from a skilled federal employment attorney who can guide you through the appeals process and file a lawsuit within the prescribed timeframe.

 It is important to educate employees on the need to respect the difference in opinions and practices and to seek proper evidence before implicating individuals for inappropriate behavior.
 All federal agencies should train their supervisors and managers on how to respond and prevent discrimination, while human resource policies should provide all employees with a small brief that helps educate all.
-It is important to deal with all complains confidentially.
+It is important to deal with all complaints confidentially.

-If you want to know more about federal employment discrimination or wrongful termination in Illinois, make sure to schedule a free consultation, contact the Law Office of Michael Smith at 847-220-5197 to talk with an experienced employment lawyer.
+If you want to know more about federal employment discrimination or wrongful termination in Illinois, make sure to schedule a free consultation, contact the Law Office of Michael Smith to talk with an experienced employment lawyer.